AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-management.md

     <td>
       <ul>
         <li>When almost all modules are interlinked (not recommended)</li>
-        <li>When the code will be maintained by a team that is not familiar with Composer</li>
+        <li>When the code is maintained by a team that is not familiar with Composer</li>
       </ul>
     </td>
     <td>
       <ul>
         <li><strong>Standard approach for managing code for a multi-instance setup</strong></li>
-        <li>When we maintain the code base or the maintaining team is familiar with Composer</li>
+        <li>When Adobe maintains the code base or the maintaining team is familiar with Composer</li>
       </ul>
     </td>
   </tr>